 - Horse mane hair produces finer, more subtle lines.

 - Feathers and long, coarse dog hair have also been used, creating variations of pattern.
 Human hair tends to be much too fine; however, use of a braid of hair might be worth investigating.

 Each pottery piece will generally use only ten to twelve horse hairs.
 Using more than this reduces the visual impact of the finished piece.

 Variations on Horse Hair Pottery

-- using raku glazes (ones that do not require overall reduction to look nice) in conjunction with the horsehair technique,
+- Using raku glazes (ones that do not require an overall reduction to look nice) in conjunction with the horsehair technique,

-- using a high-speed rotary tool to lightly carve designs through the surface markings in areas.
-(This Kokopelli figurine has small designs etched into the skirt and eye areas.
+- Using a high-speed rotary tool to lightly carve designs through the surface markings in areas.